-I was 21 years old Engineering student in May 2016, when a company came to our school looking for future employees.
-My friends and I went, took a few exams, had an interview and in just a few hours was told I had a job waiting for me in Batangas.
+I was a 21 years old Engineering student in May 2016, when a company came to our school looking for future employees.
+My friends and I went, took a few exams, got an interview, and in just a few hours was told we had a job waiting for me in Batangas.

 Yup, I was hired.
 We were hired.
 Needless to say, we were ecstatic.
 Since we still wanted to take the board exam in October 2016, the company allowed us to do our review and take the exam first.
 By October, I was an official ECE Engineer!
 Wohooo!
 I now have a valid ID.